 Glycerin is on Canada's restricted cosmetic ingredient list with respect to DEG impurities.
 If you DO choose to use a product with glycerine, make sure it's organic, plant-based and a dilution of under 5% to avoid irritation and reactions.
 Glycerin without the vegetable qualifier usually means it is a petrochemical by-product.
 Vegetable glycerin without the organic qualifier means it's likely contaminated with pesticides, herbicides or gmo.

-A BETTER ALTERNATIVE: Wilder North, Manuka Rising Facial with manuka honey
+A BETTER ALTERNATIVE: Wilder North, Manuka Revival Facial with manuka honey

 Hyalauronic Acid - Sneakily Inflammatory